-Facebook apps were the most frequently reported digital tools that surveyed online MSMEs reported using to conduct each business activity.
-For instance, 41 percent of online MSMEs reported that they used Facebook apps to market to customers in the past 30 days, compared to four percent who used other digital tools.
+Facebook apps were the most frequently reported digital tools that surveyed online MSMEs reported using to conduct each business activity about which they were asked.
+For instance, 41 percent of surveyed online MSMEs reported that they used Facebook apps to market to customers in the past 30 days, compared to four percent who used other digital tools during the same time period.
 Accordingly, surveyed online MSMEs also reported that Facebook apps were very important for each business activity at a much higher rate than for other digital tools.
-For example, 29 percent of online MSMEs reported that Facebook apps were very important for marketing to customers, compared to two percent of online MSMEs who said this about other digital tools.
+For example, 29 percent of surveyed online MSMEs reported that Facebook apps were very important for marketing to customers, compared to two percent of surveyed online MSMEs who said this about other digital tools.
 Therefore, for digital tools to have widespread uptake by MSMEs, they should be simple and intuitively designed, with a focus on the needs of end-users.

 Nevertheless, survey findings indicated that surveyed online MSMEs in Sri Lanka were supplementing, rather than wholly replacing, their use of offline techniques with digital tools.
-More specifically, a higher percentage of online MSMEs in Sri Lanka reported using offline methods, especially face-to-face techniques, in the past 30 days than digital tools for each business activity.
-This finding also echoed the high reported usage of face-to-face interactions among surveyed offline MSMEs across all business activities, with 85 percent of offline MSMEs reporting that they used face-to-face to communicate with customers in the past 30 days.
-In this context, public, private, and development stakeholders have an opportunity to develop digital tools that can support rather than replace - the ways that MSMEs currently operate.
+More specifically, a higher percentage of surveyed online MSMEs in Sri Lanka reported using offline methods, especially face-to-face techniques, in the past 30 days than digital tools for each business activity.
+This finding also echoed the high reported usage of face-to-face interactions among surveyed offline MSMEs across all business activities, with 85 percent of surveyed offline MSMEs reporting that they used face-to-face to communicate with customers in the past 30 days.
+In this context, public, private, and development stakeholders have an opportunity to develop digital tools that can support - rather than replace - the ways that MSMEs currently operate.